Vaginal bleeding in late pregnancy

 What Causes Bleeding Later in Pregnancy?

 When labor begins, the cervix starts to open up more, or dilate.
-You may notice a small amount of bleeding mixed in with normal vaginal discharge, or mucus.
+You may notice a small amount of blood mixed in with normal vaginal discharge, or mucus.

 Mid- or late-term bleeding may also be caused by:

 - An internal exam by your provider (most often just spotting)

 - Diseases or infections of the vagina or cervix